Lucky not to have a gardener

 - Clinical Medicine (PMC6334070)

-Legumes form an important part of the longevity diet; I will bet Prue's gardener planted them and she is enjoying the benefits too.
+Legumes form an important part of the longevity diet.
+I will bet Prue's gardener planted them and they are both enjoying the benefits too; and their families too.

-And finally harvesting an astonishing amount of fresh, nutritious food much of which is shared with family and friends.
+And finally great pleasure comes from harvesting an astonishing amount of fresh, nutritious food much of which is shared with family and friends.

 Interestingly new potatoes just lifted out of the ground have about half the digestible starch of those from cold-storage.
 Even diabetics can often enjoy them provided it's a small portion, with no need to increase their insulin.

-Easy composting means our spuds are often covered with butternut vines and easily lost; so we stake them.
+Easy composting means our spuds are often covered with butternut vines and readily lost; so we stake each plant.
 It also makes it easier to heap them up.

-It means forest bathing to restore the spirit; wholesome exercise done out of doors and the joy of not requiring that mother of all tortures, the spinning-bicycle to keep the blood glucose from soaring.
-Nearly 50% of folk on typical grocery store food suffer from insulin resistance.
+This is forest bathing to restore the spirit; wholesome exercise done out of doors and the joy of not requiring that mother of all tortures, the spinning-bicycle to keep the blood glucose from soaring.
+Nearly 50% of folk on typical grocery store food suffer from insulin resistance; I too have to be on my guard despite all this healthy nosh.

 Grow your own potatoes.